cmda-tt/course-18-19/readme.md

 #### Main goals

-The 2 main goals in this course are that you’re able to:
+The 2 main goals in this track are that you’re able to:

 *   learn how to create with libraries
 *   create interactive visualisations from external data